 What is BBR2?

-BBR2 is currently still in preview; it is an upgraded version of BBR and is not yet mature enough, so it is not recommended for production environments.
+BBR2 is currently still in preview, an upgraded version of BBR, and not yet mature enough; it is not recommended for production environments.
 For detailed information on BBR2, refer to:

-https://github.com/google/bbr/blob/v2alpha/README.mdThe documentation also includes a tutorial and steps for manually installing BBR2, which will not be copied here.
+https://github.com/google/bbr/blob/v2alpha/README.mdThe documentation also includes a tutorial and steps for manually installing BBR2, which won't be copied here.

 bbr2 one-click package

 Warning: Changing the kernel carries risks.
-We are not responsible for any losses incurred if the system fails to boot after using this script.
+If you are unable to boot after using this script and incur losses, no responsibility will be taken.
 Recommended system: Debian 10 x86_64.
 Theoretically supports Debian 8+, Ubuntu 16.04+.
-Only applicable to KVM virtualized VPS.
-Do not attempt on OpenVZ, Xen, or Dedicated Servers.
+Only applicable to KVM virtual architecture VPS; do not attempt on OVZ, Xen, or dedicated servers.
 Only applicable to 64-bit (x86_64) systems; x86 is not supported,

 CentOS and other systems are not supported.
-Tested successfully on BandwagonHost Debian 8, 9, 10, and Ubuntu 16.04, 18.04 (Ubuntu 14.04 failed).
-Tested successfully on Debian 10 systems from the following providers: Oracle Public Cloud, DMIT, OLVPS, AlibabaCloud.
-Debian 10 installation success rate is 100%.
+Tested and passed on BandwagonHost Debian 8, 9, 10, and Ubuntu 16.04, 18.04 (Ubuntu 14.04 failed).
+Tested and passed on Debian 10 systems from the following providers: Oracle Public Cloud, DMIT, OLVPS, AlibabaCloud.
+Debian 10 installation success rate: 100%.
 CentOS users are advised to use BBR or attempt manual installation of BBR2.

 wget --no-check-certificate -q -O bbr2.sh "https://raw.githubusercontent.com/yeyingorg/bbr2.sh/master/bbr2.sh" && chmod +x bbr2.sh && bash bbr2.sh auto

 Important!
-Please reboot the system after enabling/disabling BBR/ECN.
-It has been discovered that the script may have bugs causing it not to take effect or to coexist with old acceleration methods like BBR.BBR one-click package
+Please restart the system after enabling/disabling BBR/ECN.
+It has been found that the script may have bugs causing it not to take effect or coexist with old acceleration methods like BBR.BBR one-click package

 wget --no-check-certificate https://github.com/teddysun/across/raw/master/bbr.sh && chmod +x bbr.sh && ./bbr.sh